MaxArt2501/object-observe/doc/index.md

 ## node.js

-The polyfill works just fine on Javascript environments like node.js (which doesn't support `Object.observe` as of version 0.10.x).
-Although the shim handles the thing on its own, the best way to load it is to check if `Object.observe` is actually supported to avoid toload an useless module:
+The polyfill works just fine on Javascript environments like node.js (which doesn't support `Object.observe` up to version 0.10.x).
+Although the shim handles the thing on its own, the best way to load it is to check if `Object.observe` is actually supported to avoid loading an useless module:

 ```js
 if (!Object.observe) require("object.observe");
 ```

 Keep into consideration that this shim *hasn't been developed with node.js in mind*, so it doesn't make use of all the node.js goodies that could make this polyfill more efficient.
 They may be implemented in the future, but for now it works just fine.
-Node.js will eventually support `Object.observe` in its stable releases (the "beta" channel already does since 0.11.13+).
+Node.js supports `Object.observe` since version 0.12.0, and the "beta" channel does since 0.11.13.

 ## To do

 * Some deeper considerations about whether using `Object.prototype.watch` or not;
-* support for DOM nodes;
-* code tests, documentation, optimization and cleanup.
+* code benchmarks, documentation, optimization and cleanup.

 ### `Array.observe`